endermn/Cpp-Chess-Ai/README.md

 - SDL2_Image
 - 64/32-bit system
 - Linux
-## Compiling Chesster on Linux
+## Compiling Bish on Linux
 Make sure the [required packages](#requirements) are installed

 Run `./build.sh` in this directory

 ## Terms of use
-Chesster is free and distributed under the GNU General Public License version 3 (GPL v3).
+Bish is free and distributed under the GNU General Public License version 3 (GPL v3).
 Essentially, this means you are free to do almost exactly what you want with the program, including distributing it among your friends, making it available for download from your website, selling it (either by itself or as part of some bigger software package), or using it as the starting point for a software project of your own.

-The only real limitation is that whenever you distribute Chesster in some way, you MUST always include the license and the full source code (or a pointer to where the source code can be found) to generate the exact binary you are distributing.
+The only real limitation is that whenever you distribute Bish in some way, you MUST always include the license and the full source code (or a pointer to where the source code can be found) to generate the exact binary you are distributing.
 If you make any changes to the source code, these changes must also be made available under GPL v3.